bulib/dataWebsite/share/selecting-a-data-repository.md

 excerpt: Use this guide to help you find the best place to share your data.
 ---

+Quick definition of what a data repository is.

 ## OpenBU

 Blurb about why to use OpenBU.

-Beyond BU, there are a number of data repositories <<suggestion: possibly define a data repository>> available for scholars in different disciplines.
+Beyond BU, there are a number of data repositories to scholars but there are a few things to keep in mind when you deposit your data.

-Many of these repositories feature existing data for researchers, and also host data produced by scholars from various institutions <<Suggestion: Some federal governments and agencies have repositories of raw data that they share with the public.
-Other repositories contain data produced by researchers OR Many of these repositories feature existing data from federal government, agencies and various institutions.>>.

 ## Things to consider